 Play It Safe and Respect Other Creators

 Keep in mind, just because an image is on the Internet and you can save it, doesn't mean it's free to use—especially for commercial usage (meaning, work you intend to sell or distribute).
 A good rule of thumb is: respect content creators the way you'd want your content to be respected.

 But this does leave us with a problem: how do we find content to use in our projects?

 One idea is to search primarily for royalty free or public domain imagery.
 For example, I like to keep a little bank of free imagery on my computer, that I know I can use for any project—personal, professional, or otherwise—without worrying about copyright concerns.

 Sometimes, however, you can't find exactly what you're looking for in a public domain search.
 There can be a lot of benefits in using a paid service for your image (and other multimedia) needs—benefits such as professional service and finding everything you need, all in one place.

-For example, Envato Elements is just $16.80 a month, with an annual subscription, and you get thousands and thousands of assets, like images, graphics, fonts, and more at your disposal.
+For example, Envato Elements offers a monthly subscription for a low fee.
+You get thousands and thousands of assets, like images, graphics, fonts, and more at your disposal.
 Honestly, I use this service regularly for my freelance work, my professional work, and even my holiday cards.
 As a creative professional, having assets at hand just makes everything easier.